U.S. spy chief says he got a mixed reception in North Korea

 Bae and Miller returned to a warm welcome in the United States on Nov.
 8.

-Bae, 46, a Korean-American missionary from Lynnwood north of Seattle, was arrested in North Korea in November 2012 and sentenced to 15 years' hard labor for crimes against the state.
-Miller, in his mid-20s, was reportedly convicted on an espionage charge and in custody since last April, serving a six-year hard labor sentence.
+Bae, 46, a Korean-American missionary from Lynnwood north of Seattle, was arrested in North Korea in November 2012 and sentenced to 15 years' hard labour for crimes against the state.
+Miller, in his mid-20s, was reportedly convicted on an espionage charge and in custody since last April, serving a six-year hard labour sentence.

 North Korea is under tough international sanctions for its nuclear and missile programs and was severely criticized for its human rights abuses in a United Nations report last year.